-Decent, Safe, and Sanitary: Housing is decent, safe, and sanitary if it satisfies the applicable housing quality standards.
+Decent, Safe, and Sanitary: Housing is decent, safe, and sanitary if it satisfies the applicable Admissions and Continued Occupancy Plan Revised and Board Approved on 04.13.23 housing quality standards.

 Department: The Department of Housing and Urban Development.
 (24 CPR 5.100)